GitNik1/VEBus/README.md

 }
 ```
 > [!TIP]
-> If you don't want to see some messages, you can skip them using a blacklist
+> If you don't want to see some messages, you can skip them using a blacklist or use the whitelist to see specific messages.
 ```ruby
 VEBus::Blacklist _blacklist[] = { {.value = 0xE4, .at = 4}, {.value = 0x55, .at = 4} };